 - Do you mind if we start a co-browsing session so I can help you with this process?

 - I’m not able to reproduce the issue that you’re describing.
 Would you be comfortable with having a video chat conversation?

 - Hmmm…I’m having some trouble diagnosing this issue.
 I think hopping on a video call would help us get to the bottom of this more quickly.
 Does that sound okay?

 - We have a pretty neat tool that would help with this.
 Would you mind hopping on a video call with me, quickly?

 Nobody is perfect.
-There will come a time where every single customer service representative has to apologize.
+There will come a time when every single customer service representative has to apologize.
 Apologies are more valuable than credits or discounts.
 They’re an essential tool in your team’s toolkits.